trustcrypto/documentation-theme-jekyll/pages/mydoc/onlykey-agent.md

 `ssh-ed25519 AAAAC3NzaC1lZDI1NTE5AAAAILb27+QTNo+9+xm1AzvlQHmjWt1XMwokM00xfZPJiUHP <ssh://identity@myhost3|ed25519>`

 OnlyKey also stores up to 16 elliptic curve private keys and 4 RSA private keys that may be used instead of the default derived keys.
 To use stored keys, first a key must be loaded onto OnlyKey.
-The easiest way to load a key is to use an existing OpenPGP key such as an X25519 Protonmail key.
+The easiest way to load a key is to use an existing OpenPGP key such as an X25519 Protonmail key, or an OpenSSH key.

-Follow the guide [here](https://docs.crp.to/importpgp.html) to load an existing OpenPGP key.
+Follow the guide [here](https://docs.crp.to/importpgp.html) to load an existing OpenPGP key or the guide [here](https://docs.crp.to/onlykey-agent.html#load-existing-openssh-private-key-stored-keys) to load an existing OpenSSH key.

-By default, when set to "Slot: Auto Load" in the OnlyKey app, OpenPGP keys are stored as follows:
+By default, when set to "Slot: Auto Load" in the OnlyKey app, OpenPGP or OpenSSH keys are stored as follows:
-- RSA Decryption key in slot 1
+- RSA Decryption key (GPG) in slot 1
-- RSA Signing key in slot 2
+- RSA Signing key (SSH/GPG) in slot 2
-- ECC (NIST256P1 and X25519) Decryption key in slot 101
+- ECC (NIST256P1 and X25519) Decryption key (GPG) in slot 101
-- ECC (NIST256P1 and X25519) Signing key in slot 102
+- ECC (NIST256P1 and X25519) Signing key (SSH/GPG) in slot 102

 Advanced users may load and use keys in any of the 4 RSA slots, and 16 ECC slots.